-To see which plans include Point Expiry please see our pricing page
+To see which plans include Points Expiration please see our pricing page

-Rewards don't have an expiry date.
-You can disable the rewards at any time, however, once disabled the redeemed but unclaimed rewards won't be able to be used at the checkout.
+Rewards don't have an expiration date.
+You can disable the rewards at any time, however, once disabled, the redeemed but unclaimed rewards won't be able to be used at the checkout.

 If you want to give points back to your customers after you disabled them, or you're out of stock you can do this manually.
 Go to the customer's account, scroll to the bottom of the page, and click the button Refund.